Cryptococcal meningitis is a fungal infection of the tissues covering the brain and spinal cord. These tissues are

 Antifungal medicines are used to treat this form of meningitis.
 Intravenous (IV, through a vein) therapy with amphotericin B is the most common treatment.
 It is often combined with an oral antifungal medicine called 5-flucytosine.

 Another oral drug, fluconazole, in high doses may also be effective.
-If needed, it will be prescribed later.
+If needed, it will be prescribed later in the disease course.